What Is Cognitive Processing Therapy?

 CPT helps address the ways in which a traumatic event affects our beliefs about many aspects of our lives, including (but not limited to) trust, relationships, safety, and self-esteem.
 The effects of trauma on self-esteem can be especially devastating.
 This is especially true for survivors of childhood trauma.

 CPT was recently rated by the American Psychological Association (APA) as a first-line treatment for PTSD.
 The APA’s treatment guidelines for PTSD recommend CPT more highly than medication.
-CPT has also been the subject of recent media attention, thanks to a wonderful, in-depth report by National Public Radio journalist Jaime Lowe who described her own experience with CPT on a recent podcast.
+CPT has also been the subject of recent media attention, thanks to a wonderful, in-depth report by National Public Radio journalist Jaime Lowe who described her own experience with CPT on a 2019 podcast.

 What Are the Unique Challenges of PTSD?